react-simple/react-simple-util/README.md

 - **ValueOrCallback&lt;Value&gt;**: Generic type which corresponds to a concrete value or a parameterless callback function returning the value.
 See *getResolvedCallbackValue*().
 - **ValueOrCallbackWithArg&lt;Arg, Value&gt;**: Generic type which corresponds to a concrete value or a callback function with a single argument returning the value.
 See *getResolvedCallbackValueWithArg*().
 - **ValueOrArray&lt;Value&gt;** Generic type to express a value or an array of such values.
 See *getResolvedArray*().
-- **DatePart** Date part specified for date handling functions (year/month/day/hour/minute/second/millisecond).
+- **DatePart**: Date part specified for date handling functions (year/month/day/hour/minute/second/millisecond).
 - **Guid**: Type notation for GUID values (it's a string)
 - **StorybookComponent&lt;P&gt;**: Type for Storybook components with typed properties
 - **StringCompareOptions**: String comparison supports trimming and case insensitive comparison